In this article, I will show you the 5 best ways how to implement kettlebell swings for conditioning, and get stronger in the process.

-For kettlebell swings, use the weight that will be out of your comfort zone.
+- For kettlebell swings, use a weight that will be out of your comfort zone.
 Really challenge yourself.
 Don’t this is not your regular workout.
 Use it as a test.

 It is a fun way to challenge yourself, and see which components are holding you back.
 So I would even do it at least once a month.
 Record your time.
 And next time, try to beat that time.

 There are multiple ways to use an ergometer.
 In my article about kettlebell swings and rowing machines, I’ve explained the advantages and compared them with the swings.